 - The 5GC may provide traffic assistance information to the NG-RAN to enable Connected mode DRX power saving, see clause 5.37.8.

+- The 5GS may support traffic detection and differentiated QoS Flow mapping for multiplexed media flows in the same transport connection, see clause 5.37.x.